-In this experiment, we are going to gradually replace gasoline with ethanol (E85) and we are also going to conduct some tests, corrosion levels and MPG, among others.
-We will try to document the results with as many details as possible.
+In this experiment, we are going to gradually replace gasoline with ethanol (E85).
+We are working with a Scion xA, which is not a flex-fuel vehicle.
+We will conduct some corrosion-level and MPG tests and document the results with as many details as possible.

 IMPORTANT: This is an experiment done by Matt, a LEAN engineer, and Clara, an environmentalist.
 We are no experts on the subject, so we don’t recommend that you do the same with your car… At least not yet.